stackhpc/ansible-lustre/README.md

 - No additional clients ("ranges") are present in the nodemaps it defines
 - No additional routes exist
 - No additional id mappings exist

-All of these should be caught by the automatic diff of Lustre configuration against a known-good config, if defined.
-However note that if you modify the ansible config to add ranges/routes/idmaps, run ansible, then delete them and run ansible again they **will not** be removed and must be manually removed using lustre commands.
+Therefore these must be manually removed using lustre commands if required.
+However the `verify.yml` playbook can identify any of these issues if a known-good configuration is defined.

 # Known Issues